DORRANS pledged his long-term future to Albion by signing a new and improved three-year contract on July 16, 2014

 He joined Scottish First Division outfit Livingston as a 13-year-old.

-And, while there, he was named in the 2007/08 PFA Scottish League One XI and was voted PFA League One Player of the Year by his fellow professionals.
+And, during his time there, he was named in the 2007/08 PFA Scottish League One XI and was voted PFA League One Player of the Year by his fellow professionals.